Phasing The Broadway Subway

 The Phasing of the Line

-Richard Campbell questioned about that, and it is probably the only way to see this line someday as well as the best way to move forward as suggested before and potentially enable to defer technology choice west of Arbutus to a later date.
+Richard Campbell questioned about that.
+It is probably the only way to see this line somedays as well as the best way to move forward as suggested before.
+That allows to defer technology choice west of Arbutus to a later date.
 Below some useful numbers from an Ottawa study ; which are relatively inline with a Parisian study ; for the matter relevant to the Broadway Subway: